tylergeorges/appathur_bugs/README.md

-# appathur_bugs
+# Appathur Beta Test Bugs

-Repo for Appathur beta bugs
+Post all bugs and issues to the issues tab